Voice Search Optimization: How to Improve Your Visibility in 2026

 </script>

-FAQ Schema for frequently asked questions HowTo Schema for step-by-step plans and instructions
+FAQ Schema for frequently asked questions HowTo Schema for step-by-step guides and instructions

 4. Improve your site speed and mobile experience

-Voice searches mainly happen on mobile devices.
+Voice searches primarily occur on mobile devices.
 Google's Core Web Vitals are essential:

 • Mobile-first responsive design